Why Furniture Flipping Can Help You Get Started Doing DIY Home Projects | Why You’ll love it and keep going

 For your first flip you don’t want to touch that $1.2K desk that you purchased but now hate (save that for later)

 First you want to start with something like maybe an old side table, a broken dresser you were going to throw out – your kids book shelf that now houses toys.

-This way you are doing it low risk and if you fuck it up – it’s ok you were going to throw it out anyways.
+This way you are doing it low risk and if you mess it up – it’s ok.

 What To Do After You Choose The Furniture To Flip